-• The Trustees shall:

-(a) make, and keep up to date, a separate written statement of their policy with regard to the provision of sex education, and

-(b) make copies of the statement available for inspection (at all reasonable times) by parents/carers of registered students at the Academy and provide a copy of the statement free of charge to any such parent/carer who asks for one.
+- The governing body of an academy shall: - (a) make, and keep up to date, a separate written statement of their policy with regard to the provision of sex education. - (b) make copies of the statement available for inspection (at all reasonable times) by parents of registered students at the academy and provide a copy of the statement free of charge to any such parent who asks for one.